Biodiversity net gain explained: Grain market daily

 Finally, think about the cost of taking land out of production and maintenance of BNG, to complete BNG for 30+ years.
 Is the value provided by BNG credits enough to compensate for a loss of productive land, and is there another plot that is more suitable?

-For more information on BNG markets, follow this link.
-To read the growing analysis on carbon markets and wider agricultural policy change, access this on the AHDB website.
+For more information on BNG markets, take a look at these Biodiversity Net Gain definitions.
+You can read about the ever evolving analysis of carbon markets and wider agricultural policy change on the AHDB website.

 Sign up for regular updates